-Fuji apples often misspelled as fugi apples were developed in the late 1930s by growers at the Tohoku Research Station in Morioka, Japan.
+Fuji apples were developed in the late 1930s by growers at the Tohoku Research Station in Morioka, Japan.
 Fuji apples are a cross between two classic American apple varieties - Red Delicious and Virginia Ralls Janet.
+This variety is often misspelled as Fugi apples.

-The Fuji apple variety was introduced to the United States in the 1960s.
-Fans of sweet apples adore Fuji because with 15-18% Brix, or sugar levels, it is the sweetest apple around.
+This apple variety was introduced to the United States in the 1960s.
+Fans of sweet apples adore it because with 15-18% Brix, or sugar levels, it is the sweetest apple around!
+Fuji apples are also great storing apples, and because of that, are available year-round!

 How To Use Fuji Apples